SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Steady**
 >
-> Any power roll that could knock the griffon prone takes a bane
+> Any power roll that could knock the griffon prone takes a bane.

 > ⭐️ **Banded Predator**
 >
 > The griffon can attempt hide even while observed.
-Additionally, while no enemy has line of effect to them, the griffon can attempt to hide at the end of their turn
+Additionally, while no enemy has line of effect to them, the griffon can attempt to hide at the end of their turn.

 ## Hag

 When fear of death or hunger for power grips a mortal spellcaster, often a druid or a witch, they might forge a pact with an evil archfey.
-The mortal becomes a hag-aged, clawed, and cruel.
+The mortal becomes a hag—aged, clawed, and cruel.
 A ruthlessly powerful fey in their own right, a hag uses their magic to bring about the misery their archfey wills.

 #### Hiding in Plain Sight